MultiplatformKickstarter/website/content/en/blog/generate-compose-multiplatform-apps-from-prompts.md

 ---
 title: "How to Generate Compose Multiplatform Apps from Prompts"
-description: "A practical guide to generating Compose Multiplatform apps using AI and local LLMs — covering prompting strategies, architecture, and what to look for in generated code."
+description: "A practical guide to generating Compose Multiplatform apps using AI — covering prompting strategies, architecture patterns, and what to look for in generated code."
 date: 2025-05-01
 tags: ["Compose Multiplatform", "Tutorial"]
 emoji: "✨"